MileHacker Logo

 • Upon arrival, standard immigration procedures occur.

-• Officials may ask about objective of the visit, stay length, accommodation.
+• Officials may ask about visit purpose, stay length, accommodation.
 Answer honestly.

 • Process typically straightforward for visa-exempt travelers.